getdirty75/asymetrics/src/articles/dj-pohy-the-asymetrics-charts-january-2021-1.md

 ### Every month, our Bass Music specialist DJ Pohy shares his favorite picks with us.

-### This month, he picked his current Drum & Bass favorites - watch the ride !
+### This month, he selected his current Drum & Bass favorites - watch the ride !

 Hailing from Lille, France, and currently based in Paris, [Pohy](www.facebook.com/DjPohy) has been operating on the Drum&Bass and Dubstep scenes for over a decade.